Does an Inground Pool Add Value to a Home?

 What do you do when you can’t travel to your favorite vacation destination and sip a drink poolside?
 You bring the vacation to your house!
 During the COVID-19 pandemic, when leisurely travel all but halted, homeowners across the nation turned to installing inground pools in their backyards.

-In short, yes, adding an inground pool to a property can add value.
-How much value a pool adds varies depending on the location, pool size, the number of bedrooms in the home, the overall state of the property, and any additional amenities.
+In short, adding an inground pool to a property can add value.
+The value a pool adds varies depending on the location, pool size, the number of bedrooms in the home, the overall state of the property, and any additional amenities.
+It can also depend on pool maintenance.
+For example, if the pool needs special treatments or the hiring of specialist services for cleaning and general maintenance.

-Does a Home With an Inground Pool Sell Faster?
+Does a Home With an In-Ground Pool Sell Faster?

 a woman swimming in an inground pool